DSharpPlus/DSharpPlus/docs/articles/interactivity.md

 ## Enabling Interactivity

-Interactivity can be registered using the
-@DSharpPlus.Interactivity.Extensions.ClientExtensions.UseInteractivity(DSharpPlus.DiscordClient,DSharpPlus.Interactivity.InteractivityConfiguration)
-extension method.
-Optionally, you can also provide an instance of @DSharpPlus.Interactivity.InteractivityConfiguration to modify default behaviors.
+Interactivity can be registered using the `UseInteractivity` extension method.
+Optionally, you can also provide an instance of `InteractivityConfiguration` to modify default behaviors.

 ```cs